beo1259/Sort-It/README.md

 # Contact Me

-Feel free to contact me with any questions or concerns at: oneilb123@gmail.com
+Please feel free to contact me with any questions or concerns at: oneilb123@gmail.com